Configuration – ESMValTool Tutorial

 auxiliary_data_dir: ~/auxiliary_data

-See more information in ESMValTool document.
+See more information in ESMValTool documentation.

 Number of parallel tasks